Booting a Root Filesystem from Network

 filesystem.

 For remote boot of a network client, the PXE boot protocol is used.
 This functionality requires a network boot server setup on the system.
-Details how to setup such a server can be found in Setting Up a Network Boot Server.
+Details on how to set up such a server can be found in Setting Up a Network Boot Server.

-Before the KIS image can be build, the following configuration step is required:
+Before the KIS image can be built, the following configuration step is required:

 Create dracut configuration to include the

-Now the KIS image can be build as shown in Build KIS Image (Kernel, Initrd, System).
+Now, the KIS image can be built as shown in Build KIS Image (Kernel, Initrd, System).
 After the build, the following configuration steps are required to boot from the network:

-Copy initrd/kernel from the KIS build to the PXE server
+Copy the initrd/kernel from the KIS build to the PXE server

 The PXE boot process loads the configured kernel and initrd from the PXE server.
 For this reason, the following files must be copied to the PXE server as follows: